septag/darkhammer/README.md

 * Remember to define *Physx SDK* header and library path in your VC's search paths.
 * I had to use some kind of hack to integrate default data path (*SHARE_DIR* preprocessor), into file *msvc/sharedir.h* when building with visual studio in *pre-build events*, **so** if you copy the whole project to another path on your hard-drive, make sure you delete *sharedir.h* to reset that variable, or else, data files may not be found during runtime.

+### SharpHammer
+For C# API and some nifty tools, check out [sharphammer](https://bitbucket.org/Amin67v/sharphammer) project, currently Amin developed a tool called *DarkMotion* which is very much influenced by the *Unity's Meckanim* tool.
+It is used to make and edit character animattion controllers for the engine.
+It currently runs on windows and requires .NET runtime, but we are planning to port it to other platforms like linux too.

 ### Questions ?
 If you have any questions, suggestions, please post to developer's